petersenpeter/CellExplorer/docs/interface/neuroscope2-description.md

 Allows for plotting single units from KiloSort, KlustaKwik or Spyking Circus data files.

 ## Other tab
-The other tab contains other data types and data analysis, including events, time series, states, behavior, spectrogram, RMS noise plot, a Current Source density visualization, and a RMS noise inset.

 ### Events
-Events files (basename.eventName.events.mat) are automatically detected and listed in the top dropdown field.
-Select from the list to load the events data.
-Events can be navigated either through event numbers,
+Events files (basename.eventName.events.mat) are automatically detected and listed in the top drop-down field.
+Select from the list to load it.
+Events can be navigated either through event numbers, randomly or by using the left and right arrow buttons.

 + `Show events`: Show events as vertical lines.
 + `Below traces`: Show events below the ephys traces.